 "Out of all the areas and appliances in our homes, the toilet is one of the most problematic and this is because it sees a lot of use and constantly has still water sitting inside of it, which is the perfect environment for limescale to thrive," says Tony.

 "Coloration is further influenced by the fact that, as limescale dries, it picks up any dirt particles along with it and slowly stains build layer by layer on the inside of the toilet bowl."

 How to prevent toilet stains in future

-- Clean regularly—cleaning your toilet as often as possible is a good way to prevent stains from building up.
-A good rule of thumb for regular bathroom cleaning is once a week.
+- Clean regularly – cleaning your toilet as often as possible is a good way to prevent stains from building up.
+A good rule of thumb for regular bathroom cleaning is once a week, as recommended for how often you should vacuum.
 Designate a bathroom cleaning day, or add it to your chore schedule.

-- Manage hard water—if you really want to avoid hard water stains on your toilets and other fixtures, you will need to invest in a water softener.
+- Manage hard water – if you really want to avoid hard water stains on your toilets and other fixtures, you will need to invest in a water softener.
 These are not cheap, but they will increase your home's value, increase the life of your fixtures, and help keep your plumbing working efficiently.
-Another place you will feel the benefit of soft water is on your body—hard water can be harsh on your skin and hair, too, causing dry skin and weighed-down hair.
+Another place you will feel the benefit of soft water is on your body – hard water can affect hair and skin too, causing dry skin and weighed-down hair.

 Cleaning your toilet may never be your favorite chore, but having a fresh, clean bathroom every day is worth the effort.